aceyan/UE4_GPGPU_flocking/README.md

 # UE4 GPGPU Flocking/Boids

 This DEMO used GPGPU to implement boids algorithm in UE4 and achieved the flocking movement of 10,000 objects.
 It runs in 60FPS on my laptop with GTX1660Ti, windows 10-64bit.
 The UE4 version being used is UE4 4.25 preview 7.
+Update:
+UE4 4.25.0 is relased now.
+This DEMO has been tested in UE4 4.25.0.
 URL of DEMO video: https://www.youtube.com/watch?v=MqYdyMEQzW4&feature=youtu.be

 ![DemoScreenShot](Image/DemoScreenShot.png)